Saturday, August 1, 2009

 “End of an Era”

 Rajmata Sa for people from Jaipur and Maharani Gayatri Devi for the world - passed away this week.
-All of a sudden I feel that I my childhood is over.
+All of a sudden I feel that my childhood is over.
 I was fortunate enough to have met her a few times very early in my life - an advantage of being a Mansinghite.

 I can very vivdly recollect moments when I along with my friends would sneak into the gardens of her home to fetch our ball while playing tennis at Lilypool Garden.
-She always ensured that all was well with her disciplines (however outdated the word might sound).
-The major part of the Jaipur was developed by an active contribution from her and her husband – His Highness Maharaja Sawai Man Singh –II.
+She always ensured that all was well with her disciples (however outdated the word might sound).
+The major part of the city of Jaipur was developed by an active contribution from her and her husband – His Highness Maharaja Sawai Man Singh –II.
 She was full of energy even at an age of eighty and that too to the extent that she would leave my classmates behind while inspecting the parade during Republic Day celebrations at school.

 She had an aura around her and a charm which cannot be expressed through this medium.
 She would come down to my school in her vintage car along with her ADC and would ensure that she leaves everyone spell-bound with her anecdotes usually talking about her brothers and family during her early days at Cooch Bihar.